STEllAR-GROUP/rostam-docs/cluster/software.md

 ## Software Library

-Many software libraris and application are provided by official CentOS repositories or supporded thrid-parties.
+Many software libraries and application are provided by official CentOS repositories or supported third-parties.
 Also we have compiled many more libraries to satisfy the needs of developers and researchers.
 In general softwares available on Rostam could be divided in three categories:

 - Software provided by official repositories.
 These softwares are available throughout the system and usually require no special configuration to use. (i.e. fish, singularity, vim ...)
 - Softwares compiled by admins using default compiler on the system.
 To used these libraries you should load the appropriate [Environment Module](#Environment-Module). (i.e. cmake, gcc, clang ...)